gazmacphee/CryptoStrategyTracker/README.md

 ## Prerequisites

-- Docker and Docker Compose
+- Python 3.11 or higher
+- PostgreSQL database
 - Binance API key and secret (optional but recommended for real data)
 - OpenAI API key (optional, for news and sentiment features)